AresMUSH/aresmush/game/plugins/fs3combat/help/combat.md

 `combat/disembark` - Leaves your vehicle.

 `combat/weapon <weapon>[+<specials separated by +>]` - Set your weapon and any weapon specials.
+        Use a ewapon type of 'Unarmed' for no weapon.
 `combat/armor <armor>` - Set your armor.
 `combat/stance <stance>` - Set your stance (normal, banzai, cautious, evade, hidden)

 `combat/attack <target>` - Attack someone.
 `combat/pass` - Pass this turn.

 **You can always specify a NPC or player name in front of any join or action command to make them do something.
-For example, +combat/join Bob=#123, or +combat/pass Bob.**
+For example, +combat/join Bob=#123.
+You need the equals sign even if there are no command options.
+For example, +combat/pass Bob=**